sharika-anjum/sharika-anjum/README.md

  <H1> Hi, I'm Sharika👋👩🏾‍💻  </H1>

-<H4>As an aspiring engineer in Electronics and communication, I am cultivating my skills in the technical fields.</H4>
+<H4>After completion of my B.Tech in Electronics & Communication Engineering, I've joined TCS as a Systems Engineer in Digital cadre and I'm cultivating my skills in the technical fields.</H4>

 <H4>I'm passionate about making open-source more accessible, creating technology to elevate people, and building community.
 Some technologies I enjoy working with include Python,C,C++ and Java.I'm presently the student scholar of Legrand Group (since 2018). </H4>